University of Queensland on Overleaf

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a University of Queensland email address.

-Join a community of over 2902 authors at University of Queensland
+Join a community of authors at University of Queensland

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!